27 May 2012. comments

-Whenever I have a problem that I need to solve, I tend to draw upon what I know, and what I know is software development (or at least I like to think that I do).
-Recently, I have come to realize that I need to be more productive with my interests outside of work.
-My ‘to do’ queue has grown large enough to where things are falling off of it, sometimes because they lose relevancy.
-I’ve realized I need a system.
+Recently I’ve come to realize that I need to be more productive with my projects outside of work.
+My ‘todo’ queue has grown large enough to where things are falling off of it, sometimes because they lose relevancy, but mostly because I never have time to get to them.
+I realized I needed a system.

-Modern software development practices have drawn upon the Lean methodologies, which were pioneered by Toyota.
-One of these principles is Kanban, a system for deciding what to do and when to do it in a JIT (just in time) system.
+Modern software development practices have drawn upon Lean practices which were pioneered by Toyota.
+One of these practices is Kanban, a system for deciding what to do and when to do it in a just-in-time system.

-There are 2 important things that get a lot of attention with the Kanban system, and I focused on them when thinking about my system for productivity:
+There are 2 important things that get a lot of attention with Kanban and I focused on them when thinking about my system for productivity:

 - Visualize your work